 “ Agnes not only taught us the language, but also gave an understanding of the French culture, which I very much enjoyed.
 The classes were responsive to each persons’ skills and interests which allowed for good personal development. ”

-If you wish to join Module Two of the French short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the French Beginners course, you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.